jjazut1/verse-react-dev/README.md

 ## Overview

-Lumino Learning is a comprehensive educational platform designed for K-12 teachers and students.
+LuminateLearn is a comprehensive educational platform designed for K-12 teachers and students.
 It enables educators to create engaging custom games, manage student assignments, and track progress through an intuitive dashboard system.
 Students enjoy a personalized learning experience with visual feedback, achievement tracking, and seamless access to both assigned and public games.

 **Tagline:** Create Efficiently.
 Spark Curiosity.
 Shape Minds.